riezebosch/AzureFunctions.TestHelpers/README.md

 *BREAKING:* In `v2` the `WaitForOrchestrationsCompletion` is broken down into `Wait()`, `ThrowIfFailed()` and `Purge()`.

-### Reuse the Host with a Fixture
+### Reuse

-When injecting a configured host into your test make sure **you do NOT initialize and clean it in the constructor**.
-For example, when using `xUnit` you should use the [`IAsyncLifetime`](https://github.com/xunit/xunit/blob/master/src/xunit.core/IAsyncLifetime.cs) for that, otherwise your test will probably hang forever.
+When injecting a configured host into your test make sure **you do NOT initialize nor clean it in the constructor**.
+For example, when using `xUnit` you use the [`IAsyncLifetime`](https://github.com/xunit/xunit/blob/master/src/xunit.core/IAsyncLifetime.cs) for that, otherwise your test will probably hang forever.

 Initialize and start the host in a fixture: